sportstalk247/sdk-javascript/docs/chat-api.rst

 Creating a user
 ~~~~~~~~~~~~~~~
-One of the first things you might need to do in Sportstalk is create a :ref:`User`. :ref:`User`s are shared between chat and commenting in the same application.
+One of the first things you might need to do in Sportstalk is create a :ref:`User`. :ref:`User` are shared between chat and commenting in the same application.
-To create a user, you can use either the chat or comment clients, or a :ref:`UserService` (advanced).
+To create a user, you can use either the chat or comment clients, or a :ref:`UserService`.

 .. code-block:: javascript